SafeTrans: LLM-assisted Transpilation from C to Rust: Vulnerability Analysis

 A major goal of our study is to assess the extent to which any vulnerabilities present in the original C code are effectively mitigated in the translated Rust code.
 Instead of planting bugs in existing programs or collecting a different data set of vulnerable programs, we observe that due to the nature of the CodeNet data set, its programs already contain numerous flaws that would pose security risks if they were to be used in production.

-Inspired by the FormAI data set~\cite{tihanyi2023formai}, we used the Efficient SMT-based Context-Bounded Model Checker (ESBMC)~\cite{gadelha2018esbmc} formal verification tool to analyze the programs in our CodeNet data set and identify various types of vulnerabilities in them, such as illegal memory accesses and integer overflows.
+Inspired by the FormAI data set~\cite{tihanyi2023formai}, we used the Efficient SMT-based Context-Bounded Model Checker (ESBMC)~\cite{gadelha2018esbmc} formal verification tool to analyze the programs in our CodeNet data set and identify various types of vulnerabilities in them.
 ESBMC uses bounded model checking, which examines the correctness of a program by converting it into a finite state transition model and exploring possible states (up to a predefined boundary).
-ESBMC is an open-source tool that supports multiple programming languages, including C. It automatically verifies both predefined safety properties (e.g., out-of-bounds array access, illegal pointer dereferences, overflows) and user-defined program assertions.
-We should note that the flaws reported by ESBMC constitute \emph{potential} vulnerabilities---determining whether they are indeed exploitable is outside the scope of this work.
-For the sake of brevity, we refer to them simply as \emph{vulnerabilities} in the rest of this section, as the majority of these flaws are indeed critical (as discussed in Section~\ref{subsec:vul_behavior}).
+It automatically verifies both predefined safety properties (e.g., out-of-bounds array access, illegal pointer dereferences, overflows) and user-defined program assertions.
+We should note that the flaws reported by ESBMC represent \emph{potential} vulnerabilities---determining whether they are indeed exploitable is outside the scope of this work.
+For the sake of brevity, we refer to these flaws simply as \emph{vulnerabilities} in the rest of this section.

-The outcome of scanning a program with ESBMC can be categorized into one of the following three cases: